-The four GED subtests are scored on a scale that runs from 100 to 200.
+The four GED subtests, which now can be taken online as well, are scored on a scale that runs from 100 to 200.

-If you score in range 100-145, you have produced a “below passing” score and this counts for all four of the GED subject modules.
+If you score in the 100-145 range, you have produced a “below passing” score, and this counts for all four of the GED® subject modules.

-- 164-174 This range indicates College-Ready level of your capabilities.
+- 164-174 – This range indicates the College-Ready level of your capabilities.
 You’re good to go to college if you want.

-- 175-200 This range indicates a College-Ready level and you’ll receive up to 10 College Credits as well.
+- 175-200 – This range indicates the College-Ready level, and you’ll receive up to 10 College Credits as well.

 The 3 different GED passing score levels indicate the aptitude ranges and in what way a test-taker is likely to succeed in the job market or in college.

-Students that score in the GED Passing range of 145 to 164 have passed that GED module at a level that compares to that of graduating high school seniors.
-See also: How To Study For A GED.
+Students that score in the GED passing range of 145 to 164 have passed that GED module at a level that compares to that of graduating high school seniors.

 Test-takers that score in the GED College Ready range of 165 to 174 are expected to successfully attend credit-bearing academic college programs.